dannsam/xenko-docs/manual/particles/shapes.md

-# Shapes
+# Particle shapes

 Because particles are essentially only points in space, they have no defined shape.
-Xenko draws shapes between in the points.
-You can choose what kind of shape to draw.
+Xenko can draw shapes between the points of the kind of specify.

 Currently, emitters can only emit one type of shape at a time.